 The bucolically named Teapot Island is just that; an island dedicated to teapots.
 It's not big — you could walk a lap in about a minute — but it has the enviable claim of owning the world's largest teapot.
 That particular chai vessel is the first one you spot, situated in the garden which doubles up as the exterior of the cafe.
-It's actually a teapot wishing well, raising money for the Kent Air Ambulance Trust, and was once visited by Prince Charles and Camilla.
+It's actually a teapot wishing well, raising money for the Kent Air Ambulance Trust, and was once visited by the-then Prince Charles and Camilla.

 Opening the door to the museum, which has more than 8,000 teapots, we barely spot the lady sitting behind the counter — she blends into the jampacked display wall.
 This isn't even the museum, just the shop (teapots from £7.99), so we duly pay our minimal entry fees and with no further ado head through the door to the museum.

 At this point, you're probably imagining just a few novelty teapots shaped like country cottages and the like, similar to the ones your great aunt brought back from WI coach trips in the 1990s... in which case, you've underestimated Teapot Island by quite a stretch.